 The City of Cleveland announces its Tree Canopy Revitalization Program.
 As part of this program, the City is now accepting requests from property owners for a free tree installation during the spring and fall planting seasons.

 Property owners can complete an online request form to have a tree planted on their tree lawn, in front of occupied structures or sidewalk cut-outs typically found in commercial areas in front of businesses.
 Each location will be surveyed in person by a Field Operations Forester to ensure there are no conflicts with the surrounding infrastructure and that the site is suitable.
 Approved sites are then added to a list for a tree to be planted during the next available planting season.
 All requests are handled on a first-come, first-served basis.

-The Tree Canopy Revitalization Program was created in support of Mayor Frank G. Jackson’s tree planting initiative, in which he pledged up to $1 million a year to replenish the city’s tree canopy.
+The Tree Canopy Revitalization Program was created in support the City of Cleveland's tree planting initiative, in which he pledged up to $1 million a year to replenish the city’s tree canopy.

 After making your request, you will receive an email with instructions to track your request.

 - All requests are handled on a first-come, first-served basis.
 Not all requests can be satisfied immediately and some may take longer than a year to fulfill.

 - Each location you request is surveyed in person by a Field Operations Forester to make sure there are no conflicts with the surrounding infrastructure, and that the site is a suitable one for a tree to grow and thrive.
 If a site is found to be appropriate for a new tree, we will add it to a list to be planted during our next available planting season.